 To be in accordance with CANSPAM, I agree to the following:

 The General Data Protection Regulation (GDPR) (EU) 2016/679 is a regulation in EU law on data protection and privacy for all individuals within the European Union.
 It also addresses the export of personal data outside the EU.

 To the best of my knowledge, the collective information on this page covers the requirements of the GDPR.

-I want to honour your needs and desires around your data, meet legal requirements and be transparent.
+I want to honor your needs and desires around your data, meet legal requirements, and be transparent.
 If you have any questions, please contact me via either or both of the methods below: